 Use Headlines and Subheadings

 Readers have become savvy online article scanners.
 A person will spend only 10-20 seconds scanning your post before deciding if it’s worth sticking around for a read.
 Using headlines and, more importantly, subheadings will do more to pull your reader in than content alone.
-Be sure your headlines are intriguing and subheadings give enough information to clue the reader in on the content that follows but aren’t necessarily spoilers.
+Be sure your headlines are intriguing and your subheadings providing enough information to clue the reader in on the content that follows but aren’t necessarily spoilers.
 Bottom line is people want to know they’re not going to waste their time reading an article that ultimately provides little to no value.

 Get to the Point

 Fluff is a blogger’s worst enemy.
 Whatever point you’re trying to make, clearly make it within the first few sentences of each paragraph.
 If it takes too long for a reader to understand the purpose of your post they won’t stick around for long.
 This is perhaps one of the more challenging aspects of blog writing for beginners.
-It’s tempting to feel as if you need some sort of build up to suck readers in but blog writing is not like story telling (exposition, rising action, climax, falling action, resolution).
+It’s tempting to feel as if you need some sort of build up to suck readers in, but blog writing is not like story telling (exposition, rising action, climax, falling action, resolution).
 Blogs are essentially useful information with personality.
 Make your point concisely and quickly then move on to supporting details.

 Provide Clear Takeaways